mainakm7/SQLapp/README.md

-**Made a SQLite based app for database management**

-Created a table of todo lists for daily operations in a sqlite database
+**Made an app to store to-do events - ToDoApp**

+Uses SQL database to store the to-dos.

+Made an user authentication program.

+Details: User can make a profile, login and then store their todos in the app.
+The app can track the todos for each user.
+It can be modified by the user.

-Api for CRUD operations were generated using FastAPI
+REST Apis for CRUD operations were generated using FastAPI